 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.

-We do not transfer your personal data outside the European Economic Area (EEA).
+This website has been created in Ireland and we do transfer your personal data outside the European Economic Area (EEA)- we transfer it only to the UK under UK-GDPR regulations.
 We use the WordPress platform for our website and our hosting is carried out by Hosting Ireland whose servers are all located in Ireland.

 We have put in place security measures to prevent your personal data from being accidentally lost, used, altered, disclosed, or accessed without authorisation.
 We also allow access to your personal data only to those employees and partners who have a business need to know such data.
 They will only process your personal data on our instructions, and they must keep it confidential.
 We also only allow access to your personal data to those listed above who need to know such data.
 They will only process your personal data on our instructions, and they must keep it confidential.